 The Oktoberfest is an important part of Bavarian culture, having been held since the year 1810.
 In 2020 and 2021 it was cancelled in view of the covid pandemic.

-The 187th Oktoberfest is planned again for 2022 and, barring anything unforeseen, will take place from 17 September to 3 October 2022.
+The 189th Oktoberfest will take place from 21 September to 6 October 2024.